mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Tea with the queen (unfinished) notes.md

 **teddy bear
 	travels to queen's palace, 4
-	knocking at gate of queen's palace, 5 asked by soldier to wait at palace gate, 6
+	knocking at gate of queen's palace, 5 request by soldier to wait at palace gate, 6

 **soldier
-	at palace gate, 5
+	stationed at palace gate, 5
-	asks teddy bear to wait at palace gate, 6
+	request to teddy bear to wait at palace gate, 6

 **queen's soldier.
 See soldier

 **gate of queen's palace
 	teddy bear's knocking at, 5
-	soldier at, 5
+	soldier stationed at, 5
 	soldier's request for teddy bear to wait, 6**

 **Palace gate.
 See gate of queen's palace**